 3. Try more technology classes.
 I went to several at Jamboree, but there's always more to learn!
 If you're thinking "What's the big deal about Twitter (or Second Life, or Google Earth)?" than you need to check out those classes.
 They don't offer them without there being very good reason to connect them to genealogy.
 I definitely want to take some advanced classes on my favorite software, RootsMagic.

 4. Visit the local genealogical collection.
 Don't be fooled into thinking that just because your ancestors never lived in the area that the local genealogical or historical society won't have records or books that pertain to them or to your ancestral locations!
 A good collection will have resources from all over the country as well as from other countries.
 Several people I know visited the Southern California Genealogical Society's library and did research, and if I go to Jamboree again, I will definitely put it on my "must-do" list.

 There were many times in the past six months when I doubted that attending this conference was the right thing to do at this time.
-My husband has been unemployed for over a year, my son still had a couple of days of school to finish, and I always try to be available to my daughter, who's still navigating the waters of young adulthood and independence.
-To say that the typical "mom-and-wife guilt trip" didn't hit me about taking off at such a time would not be the truth.
+My children's father has been unemployed for over a year, my son still had a couple of days of school to finish, and I always try to be available to my daughter, who's still navigating the waters of young adulthood and independence.
+To say that the typical "mom guilt trip" didn't hit me about taking off at such a time would not be the truth.
 I have to say, though, that my family was extremely supportive and encouraging about letting me go and enjoy myself.
 And I want to take the time to offer my sincere gratitude to a handful of people who helped make this trip go from "simply possible" to "extra special" for me.
 You know who you are.
 Mwah!

 And now...back to our regularly scheduled programming.